 “We initiated an all hands rescue,” Winstead said.
 “First engine made an attack.
 Other crews went in and did a search.
 We did pull one person out.
 She’s been sent to the hospital.
 We did two more searches and found nothing.”

-Winstead said the woman they saved was unconscious when they pulled her out.
+Winstead said Patton was unconscious when they pulled her out.

 “The fire crews did CPR,” Winstead said.
 “Ambulance arrived on scene and took over care from there.
 They then took her to the hospital.”